L. Hanlon, Ph.D.

 Olson, Ted.
 Blue Ridge Folklife.
 Jackson: University Press of Mississippi, 1998.

 Painter, Helen W. "Richard Chase: Mountain Folklorist and Storyteller."
-Elementary Education 40 (November 1963): 677-86.
+Elementary Education, vol. 40, November 1963, pp. 677-86.
 Reports on Chase's folktales, especially the Jack tales (citation from Linnea Hendrickson).

 Perdue, Charles L., Jr. Outwitting the Devil: Jack Tales from Wise County Virginia.
 Santa Fe, NM: Ancient City, 1987.
 The essay "Old Jack and the New Deal: The Virginia Writers' Project and Jack Tale Collecting in Wise County, Virginia" gives an overview of Chase's life and his collaboration with James Taylor Adams of Wise County, and critiques his methods of combining and editing tales he collected.